BobGneu/human-format-rs/README.md

 # human-format-rs

-Rust Port of human-format from node, formatting numbers for us, while the machines are still at bay
+Rust Port of human-format from node, formatting numbers for us, while the machines are still at bay.